cyberrumor/ammo/README.md

 # Almost Manual Mod Organizer (ammo)

-Say "No!" to _annoying bullshit_, like:
+Say "No!" to bullshit like:

 - Advertisements.
 - Auto-updates.
-- Overreaching integrations (screenshots, saves, socials, tracking of tax deductions earned through donations).
 - Account-required-before-use fuckery.
+- EULAs, contracts with Satan, mailing lists with no unsubscribe button.
 - Uncensored BDSM hentai in the in-app news feed even though you've turned off adult content twice.
 - GUIs (and other bloat).

+Ammo is specifically designed to be bullshit-free.
+This revolutionary approach required a prodigious amount of IQ (exactly 100).

-Ammo is _purely_ a mod manager.
-This means it is concerned with exactly _one_ problem, and it solves it really fucking well:
+Ammo is _purely_ a mod manager, meaning it's concerned with exactly _one_ problem, and it solves it really fucking well:

 > **As a Linux gamer**,
 >
 > **I want** easy, safe, and transparent mod management,
 >
-> **so that** I never have to reinstall the game or verify files, and can audit
+> **so that** I never have to reinstall the game or verify files, I can audit
-> how mods are installed.
+> how mods are installed, and I can get up and running fast.

-Ammo's interface is an interactive shell designed to make you feel 27% cooler while modding (especially when you're installing the sword that one-shots God).
-Under the hood, it hooks mods up to a game by adding symlinks to the game directory which point at mod files.
+Under the hood, ammo hooks mods up to a game by adding symlinks to the game directory which point at mod files.
+This is 100% guaranteed to change your life slightly.

-Ammo is forever free from _annoying bullshit_ (a decision by yours truly that required a whopping 100 IQ).

 ## Supported Games